gabriel1379/quarry_link/README.md

 Currently supported features:
 -----------------------------
-The resource nodes from the above mods will behave according to Quarry Mechanics (will turn to cobble and fall after being mined).
+- The resource nodes from the above mods will behave according to Quarry Mechanics (will turn to cobble and fall after being mined).
+- **Everness**: Coral Desert Stone and Mineral Stone can now be quarried/pickaxed/mortarred normally with **Quarry** tools, like the default stones.